malachi-iot/j1939/doc/AddressResolution.md

 * emits a `Cannot Claim Address`
 * emits a `Claim Address` after selecting a new SA

+#### 1.1.2.
+Timing Scenarios

+A 250ms timeout is sometimes observed in which time other CAs may contend this claim with their own `Address Claim` message.

+##### 1.1.2.1.
+Scenario 1: Immediate Communication

+A Single Address Capable CA SHOULD begin normal communication immediately if its preferred SA is 0-127 or 248-253.
+[1.5] 4.4

+##### 1.1.2.2.
+Scenario 2: Delayed Communication

+If prerequisite from 1.1.2.1 is not met, a 250ms timeout is observed for other CAs to condend the claim.
+[1.5] 4.4

 ### 1.2.
 PGN: Request (Address Claim)